pravn27/namasteJS/README.md

 # namasteJS

-understanding core javascript, how js works in behind the scene
+## Core JS, how JS will work behind the scene, Execution Context, Call Stack

+- How JavaScript Works 🔥& Execution Context
+- How JavaScript Code is executed? ❤️& Call Stack